SAM0-0/ATHER-OBD-READER/README.md

 > **🛑 IMPORTANT NOTE (CURRENT RELEASE):**
 > The current `.bin` file, source code, and wiring diagram provided in this repository are **ONLY for the ESP32-C3**.
 > *The code and diagrams for the ESP32-WROOM are currently in development and will be added very soon!*
->

-> 💡 **Support the Project:** The hardware links above are affiliate links.
-If you buy your parts using these links, a small referral commission goes directly into funding further research, hardware testing, and future firmware updates—without costing you a single extra rupee.
-Thank you for supporting open-source development!

 ---